Famous Supporters for Wear A Hat Day

 “As parents with a young family, we know how much this disease can devastate entire families.
 So gather your children, your family and friends, and come together for this fantastic campaign, Wear A Hat Day.
 Any hat will do, just put it on your head and help us to fund the fight against brain tumours.
 Oh, and don’t forget to send them your great pictures!”

 Did you see Vic's Hat Dance on YouTube?

 "It's better than wearing a turnip, honest!"

-“As a patron of Brain Tumour Research I am proud to support their annual Wear A Hat Day campaign again in 2015.
+“As a patron of Brain Tumour Research I am proud to support their annual Wear A Hat Day.
 We are striving to fund a network of seven dedicated research centres.
-Please wear a hat for Brain Tumour Research on March 27th.
-Help us fund the fight.
+Please help us fund the fight.
 Together we will find a cure.”

 “I am delighted to support Brain Tumour Research and Wear A Hat Day.
 I am always trying to encourage people to wear more hats – what a perfect way to raise awareness and make a statement for such an important cause."

 "Wearing a hat for many people is a transforming experience, people feel elevated and their feelings are uplifted.
 Brain Tumour Research’s Wear A Hat Day is a smart idea; it works on so many levels.
 For many of the fundraisers it is a fun, easy way to support Brain Tumor Research’s work.
 It’s so simple to get involved, wearing a hat feels great and you can raise vital funds at the same time.

 I’ve been delighted to design the hat that has inspired a brooch for Wear a Hat Day and to become more officially involved.
 It’s been a thought-provoking process for me, as during the design process, I’ve reminisced about my friend, who died from a brain tumour.
 This has made the experience both meaningful and poignant."